hpmsora/Android-A290/README.md

       * For the purpose of creating this app, sample data can be used and only .txt files can be considered.
 <br />
 <br />
+* Assignmet 4
+  * Design only one app with the required functionality (described below).
+  * Requirements:<br />You are expected to design apps as close to the real To-do and Calendar apps as possible.
+Feel free to research different design/layout ideas on the web.